Hiring a Guide and Porter in Nepal

 Pricing:

 Discuss the cost.
 Prices will vary depending on the trekking agency, Trekking season, duration of the trek, and services provided.
-But you make sure that the agreed price includes all aspects of their work.
+However, ensure that the agreed-upon price includes all aspects of their work.

 Agreements: